severalnines/docs/user-guide/mongodb/settings.rst

 * **History**
 	- Number of days you would like to keep historic data.
 Ensure you have enough disk space on the ClusterControl server if you want to store historic data.

-* **Error Log Collection Interval**
+* **Log Interval**
-	- How many minutes between automatic MongoDB error log retrieval.
+	- How many minutes between automatic MongoDB error log collection retrieval.

 Configure Mailserver
 ....................